-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on January 10, 2024.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on January 10, 2024.
 On January 11, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On January 12, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (REDACTED FOR PRIVACY) and contact information in the Complaint.
+On January 11, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Redacted/Unknown) and contact information in the Complaint.
 The Center sent an email communication to the Complainant on January 15, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint in English on January 15, 2024.
+The Complainant filed an amendment to the Complaint on January 16, 2024.